- A perfect brand new professional lens cap for Canon 72mm lens cap

 - Unique ergonomic snap on design allows it easy to use when the lens has hood, whether your hands are tender or coarse, it will take on or off easy when you using the hood, make your inspiration always on line

-- The snap-on lens cap is suitable for Canon digital camera which has the same size of the hood cap
+- Lens cap suitable for Canon digital camera which has the same size of the hood cap

 - This is a non-OEM product